zsfelfoldi/incentives/overview.md

+## A decentralized node incentivization model for P2P networks

+Author: Zsolt Felföldi (zsfelfoldi@ethereum.org)

+This document gives a quick overview of a node incentivization model that is currently being implemented in the Go Ethereum light client but is also intended to serve as a PoC for incentivizing future Ethereum network protocols.
+The goal of this model is to create an honest and efficient market of services, realized without central coordination, with resource allocation and load balancing based purely on p2p policies and market signals.

 ## Basic terms and assumptions

 - nodes are identified by their cryptographic signer keys and therefore have pseudonym identities (a single physical entity can have multiple identites)
-- channels between two nodes are established by a third node introducing one to the other
+- a communication channel between two nodes is established by a third node introducing one to the other
 - requests are sent through a channel with the expectation of receiving a reply
 	- nodes capable of answering certain types of requests are called servers
 	- nodes interested in sending certain types of requests are called clients